Trow-Registry/trow/README.md

 ## Tests

-There is a reasonably large test suite that can be run with `cargo run test`, assuming you have rust and cargo installed.
-The suite expects to find the server at `trow.test:8443`, so you may want to set up the following mapping in `/etc/hosts`:
+There is a reasonably large test suite, which can be run with the `docker/test.sh` script.

-127.0.0.1	trow.test
-...

 ## Docs